anuket-project/anuket-specifications/doc/common/glossary.md

 - **Pod:**	The smallest and simplest Kubernetes object.
 A Pod represents a set of running containers on your cluster.
 A Pod is typically set up to run a single primary container.
 It can also run optional sidecar containers that add supplementary features like logging.

 Terms not defined by Kubernetes:
-- **CaaS:**	Container-as-a-Service.
-A complete set of technologies to enable the management of containerised software, including a Kubernetes cluster, container networking, storage, routing, service mesh, etc.
+- **Container-as-a-Service (CaaS)**: A complete set of technologies to enable the management of containerised software, including a Kubernetes cluster, container networking, storage, routing, service mesh, etc.

 - **CaaS Manager:**	A management plane function that manages the lifecycle (instantiation, scaling, healing, etc.) of one or more CaaS instances, including communication with VIM for master/node lifecycle management.